Here are some really good questions about neoplasia.

 A. A non-neoplastic epithelial cell is just a regular old epithelial cell, sitting there in the skin or in a gland, doing its job and dying off when it’s supposed to.

 A neoplastic epithelial cell is part of a tumor, and although it may look somewhat like a regular epithelial cell, it is able to divide and multiply on its own, regardless of external signals.
-We’ll talk about some other features of neoplastic cells tomorrow – there are several! – but it’s the ability to grow on their own that really defines tumor cells.
+We’ll talk about some other features of neoplastic cells on Wednesday – there are several! – but it’s the ability to grow on their own that really defines tumor cells.
 They just keep dividing, despite not being told to do so by the body.
 Pretty soon, there are so many that they actually make a visible or palpable mass.
 And if you don’t do anything, the mass will get bigger and bigger.